Why Should I Use Security Features in Project Management Software?

 Key features of project management software security

-The best project management software includes security features that protect the safety and integrity of your data without making it onerous for approved users to gain access.
-The security settings should be flexible and customizable enough that you can align them with your company’s own security procedures, processes, and protocols, but robust enough to address industry-recognized threats to your data.
+The best project management software includes security features that protect your data's safety and integrity without making it onerous for approved users to gain access.
+The security settings should be flexible and customizable enough that you can align them with your company’s security procedures, processes, and protocols, but robust enough to address industry-recognized threats to your data.

-There are 5 areas of security that you should assess when selecting project management software:
+There are five areas of security that you should assess when selecting project management software:

 - Physical security